-Douglas College’s namesake is the father of modern British Columbia, Sir James Douglas.
-A testament to the power of education and perseverance, Douglas—illegitimate, mixed-race, and born in a rough area—climbed the corporate and political ladder to become B.C.’s first governor.
+Douglas College’s namesake is Sir James Douglas, a man of mixed race who was born in 1803 and who became B.C.’s first governor.
 The college emphasizes inclusivity and support for students from a wide variety of backgrounds.

 Douglas offers 12 bachelor’s degrees as well as certificates, diplomas and post-degree programs to nearly 25,000 students each year.
 More than 4,200 students from more than 92 countries attend the college.
 Douglas’s main campuses are in New Westminster and Coquitlam; training centres serve students in Surrey, Burnaby and Maple Ridge.

 The school positions itself as an excellent place to begin a university education.
 Students can complete two years of their degree at Douglas, taking advantage of the college’s smaller class sizes, and then transfer to a university.
 Douglas also offers a degree program that lets students study simultaneously at the college and Simon Fraser University.

 Douglas aims to provide the educational breadth of a traditional academic university alongside the applied-skills training of a college.
 The school mainly focuses on experiential learning, tailoring each program to offer practical opportunities in co-ops, job shadowing, internships, community projects and applied research with its partner organizations.

 As part of its 50th anniversary celebration, Douglas unveiled a new coat of arms in 2020.
 Carrielynn Victor, a local Coast Salish artist, created it.

 |Size of school||Tuition (degree)||Tuition (diploma)||Tuition (certificate)||Tuition (post-grad)||Residence offerings|